mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ## What we'll cover

 This book is a technical manual that covers how to get started with RStudio, Git, and Github.
-We use RStudio every day for our past research activities, but this wasn't always the case.
+We use RStudio daily now, but this wasn't always the case.
 We began our careers in other statistical programs (SPSS, Stata, SAS), and abandoned them for one reason or another.
-We've continued using R+RStudio because of the sheer number of tasks we can accomplish, and that's what makes us recommend it to you.
+We've continued using R/RStudio because of the sheer number of tasks we can accomplish, and that's what makes us recommend it to you.

 Research is, increasingly, an interdisciplinary endeavor because it requires being competent in various topics outside your primary area of study: computer science, data analysis, data management, programming, and verbal/non-verbal communication.
 We wrote this book to try and distill these topics into a 'bare-minimum' toolset that you can learn and use quickly (because your time is limited).

-We also understand there are alternative approaches to accomplishing the same goal, so we've tried to provide alternatives wherever possible.
+We also understand there are alternative approaches to accomplishing the same goal, so we've tried to provide these examples wherever possible.

 The two other goals we hope to accomplish in this text are 1) overcoming the language/jargon barrier in data science, and 2) providing resources and examples for communicating your new knowledge, skills, and findings to a wide range of audiences.